ArgyroTsipi/HCI-Instarify/README.md

-# Instarify
+# Instarify.
+A functional prototype of an app.
-Instarify is a Flutter project for a functional prototype of an application for Instagram Templates.
+Instarify is a Flutter project for Instagram Templates.
 Download it through the debug apk file found here: https://drive.google.com/drive/folders/1CikgkBPnfWAsoOSmRCXkYC9bNsprnEDW.

 API calls restriction: 30 requests per hour.